andry81-devops/github-accum-stats/README.md

    The list of actions (`gh-action--*`): https://github.com/orgs/andry81-devops/repositories?q=gh-action--

-> :information_source: See <a href="#reuse">REUSE</a> section for details if you have multiple repositories and want to store all GitHub workflow scripts (`.github/workflows/*.yml`) in a single repository.
+> **Note** See <a href="#reuse">REUSE</a> section for details if you have multiple repositories and want to store all GitHub workflow scripts (`.github/workflows/*.yml`) in a single repository.

-> :information_source: You need to attach a personal access token (PAT) into a repository used to run a GitHub action script (`.github/workflows/*.yml`) to read content from another repository and obtain the read permission from that repository: `repo`->`public_repo`.
+> **Note** You need to attach a personal access token (PAT) into a repository used to run a GitHub action script (`.github/workflows/*.yml`) to read content from another repository and obtain the read permission from that repository: `repo`->`public_repo`.

-> :information_source: You need to attach a personal access token (PAT) into a repository used to run a GitHub action script (`.github/workflows/*.yml`) to write content into another repository and obtain the push permission into that repository: `repo`.
+> **Note** You need to attach a personal access token (PAT) into a repository used to run a GitHub action script (`.github/workflows/*.yml`) to write content into another repository and obtain the push permission into that repository: `repo`.

-> :information_source: You need to attach a personal access token (PAT) into a repository used to run a GitHub action script (`.github/workflows/*.yml`) to read statistic of another repository and obtain the push permission into that repository: `repo`.
+> **Note** You need to attach a personal access token (PAT) into a repository used to run a GitHub action script (`.github/workflows/*.yml`) to read statistic of another repository and obtain the push permission into that repository: `repo`.

-> :information_source: A separate personal access token (PAT) does not require to be attached into a repository used to run a GitHub action script for another repository as long as that another repository is owned by the same owner as a repository which runs a GitHub action script.
+> **Note** A separate personal access token (PAT) does not require to be attached into a repository used to run a GitHub action script for another repository as long as that another repository is owned by the same owner as a repository which runs a GitHub action script.

 * `myrepo` -> needs read statistic permission
 * `myrepo--gh-stats` -> needs read/write content permission